 I didn’t come to value this until I was in a situation where a bloke was relentless about falling in love, degrading his self-respect, getting himself butt hurt and finally earning my cruelty.

 I value my time.
 Time is a scarce resource ticking into the future.
 In my last two decades of futile pursuit of happiness, I have come to realise this- be of real help to someone such that you have zilch to benefit out of helping.
 This is the only thing that can bring real happiness.
 Time is so limited so make the most out of it without expectations.
 Time compounds effects of anything you do in haste.
 No one better than Shakespeare to drive home the point.

 I wasted time, and now doth time waste me.

 I value friendships that push me to be a better version of myself.
 If I don’t feel someone’s presence in my life has any uplifting effect on me, I try not to take it too far.
+At the worst, you would see my vindictive side.
 I judge you by the friends you move along with.
 Nothing can clearly show shared values as a bunch of friends.